fannargauti/github-organizations/README.md

 ## Deployment

-TODO: deploy the application and update readme with instructions on how it's done

-Build can be created with:
+To deploy to GitHub pages, run:

 ```
-$ npm run build
+$ npm run deploy
 ```

 ## Built With